-Expect big changes from the Windows 10 Spring Creators Update.
-That’s what Microsoft is calling the first major 2018 Windows 10 update.
+The first major 2018 Windows 10 update changes a lot of things.
 It replaces the Task View panel that shows you all your apps.
 In its place is a timeline of apps you’ve used and websites you’ve visited that goes back a month.
 More Control Panel options are now in the Settings app.
 A new design and blur effect give you a peek at your wallpaper from within your apps and Start area.

 There are smaller 2018 Windows 10 Update features to get excited about as well.
 It is easier to stop apps and programs from starting when your PC does after installing this upgrade.
 This update also makes it easier to silence websites with ads and clear away files you don’t need.
 A new wireless share feature lets you send files to another PC quickly.